PACS-TMU/documentation/github-docs.md

 # GitHub Documentation
-<sup>Note: If you are looking at this as reference for the USSTM Website, and you have not contributed since we migrated to NextJS, please delete your local repo and re-clone from GitHub.</sup>
+<sup>Note: If you are looking at this as reference for the USSTM Website, and you have not contributed since we migrated to NextJS, please delete your local repo and re-clone from GitHub.</sup> <br />
 This documentation assumes that you have the git CLI installed.

 ## Cloning a Repository